gabelluardo/gabelluardo.github.io/src/index.md

 human-powered bike
 [in the world](https://www.lastampa.it/cuneo/2024/09/14/news/il_campione_paralimpico_diego_colombari_e_il_record_mondiale_di_velocita_in_nevada-14631143/).

-I enjoy hacking and making with MCUs, and I really love learning new technologies to enhance my making and hacking skills.
+I enjoy hacking and making all kinds of things, and I really love learning new technologies to enhance my making and hacking skills.
 I'm driven by curiosity and have a deep passion for research and open source, constantly pushing the boundaries of computer engineering.